 1. The pharmacy dispenses the wrong drug or the wrong dosage. (this often happens due to many drugs having similar-sounding names).

-3. The nurse gives the patient the wrong medication, maybe ordered for another patient, or the wrong dosage.
+3. The nurse gives the patient the wrong medication, may be ordered by another patient, or the wrong dosage.
 Job stress, lack of product knowledge or training, or similar labeling or packaging can also contribute to nursing medication errors.

 What can we do as patients or caregivers?